0 hidden charges. 0 forex

 A person or business organisation that engages in a taxable supply of goods, services or both are referred to as a taxable person under GST if their combined annual revenue exceeds the threshold limit of ₹20 Lakhs (₹10 Lakhs for special category states).
 Taxes and inbound supplies are not included in aggregate turnover, comprising all taxable supplies, exempt supplies, and exports the taxpayer produces.

-Criteria for GST Registration
+Mandatory GST Registration Criteria

 Except for individuals who fall under the excluded categories, everyone taxable under the GST is obliged to register for GST.
 The following are the requirements for GST registration: